 Co-editor, ISO/IEC 10744:1997 Hypermedia Time-based Structuring Language ("HyTime"), 1986-present.
 This 450-page standard covers an enormous amount of territory, providing standardizing answers to many of the hardest problems in information management and information interchange, including independent hyperlinking, universal addressing, inheritable information architectures, application-internal representations of parsed information, the application of lexical constraints, scheduling, activity tracking, storage management, and the interactions among all these requirements and among all the solutions that HyTime provides.
 The Web world has drawn many concepts and solutions from HyTime, such as the World Wide Web Consortium's XLink, XPath, and DOM (Document Object Model) Recommendations.

-Co-editor, ISO/IEC 10743:1996 Standard Music Description Language ("SMDL"), 1986-present.
+Co-editor, ISO/IEC 10743:1996 Standard Music Description Language ("SMDL"), 1986-.
 This standard provides ways of interchanging musical compositions and ideas far more powerfully and abstractly than any other digital music representation formalism.
 Because of its high degree of abstraction and generality, all musical traditions and musical notations are served by this standard, with its indefinitely extensible metric, agogic, articulation and pitch modeling capabilities.

 Member of the Editorial Advisory Board, Markup Languages: Theory and Practice Journal of MIT Press, 1998-2002.